 The fact of the matter is, stress eating doesn’t solve anything.
 It’s merely a distraction and once you’re done, you’ll find that your stress levels have increased rather than lowered.

 What’s more, the foods we choose to stress eat aren’t exactly the healthiest.
-This can then increase the risks of obesity, heart disease, and diabetes.
+This can then increase the risk of obesity, heart disease, and diabetes.
 Additionally, people who stress eat may have a binge eating disorder, which is an extreme version of stress eating and this also carries serious health risks.

 Yes, stress may be a part of life, but that doesn’t mean that you should let it get the best of you.
 We’re all concerned about COVID-19.
 However, that doesn’t mean that we should allow stress and anxiety to jeopardize our health.
 With that said, there are a few ways you can make it through the quarantine without stress-eating your way through a box of chocolate cookies.